Virginia's 60th House of Delegates district

 Virginia's 60th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of Virginia's bicameral state legislature.
-Located in Southside Virginia bordering North Carolina, District 60 represents Charlotte, Halifax, and Prince Edward counties, as well as part of Campbell County.
+Formerly located in Southside Virginia, the district was moved to border northeast of Richmond in 2023, as part of a statewide reorganization of the state's legislative districts.

 The seat is currently held by Republican James E. Edmunds II.

 Electoral history

 2001

 Republican Clarke Hogan was elected to represent the 60th district.

 2009

 Hogan decided not to run for re-election, leaving an empty seat for which Republican James R. Edmunds Jr. was the only candidate on the November ballot.

 2017

 In the November 2017 election, Edmunds was challenged by Democrat Jamaal Johnston.

 2019

 Edmunds was re-elected with 66% of the vote, defeating first-time candidate Democrat Janie Zimmerman.